 If PFAS has been detected in your private well and you are a consumer in one of the groups considered most sensitive to PFAS (pregnant women, nursing mothers, and infants) you can minimize your exposure by using bottled water that has been tested for PFAS for drinking, making infant formula, and cooking of foods that absorb water.

 Consumers can contact bottled water companies to see if their water is tested for PFAS.
 In addition, MassDEP surveyed all Massachusetts-permitted bottled water companies to determine if they sampled their water sources for PFAS and to request that they voluntarily share the results of such testing with MassDEP for posting to the Commonwealth’s website.
 See the current list of Massachusetts permitted bottled water companies that have voluntarily provided MassDEP with their results at https://www.mass.gov/doc/bottled-water-tested-for-pfas.

 Who can I contact for more information on PFAS in drinking water?

-Private well owners or users should contact their local board of health or town government for information specific to their local water supply.
+Private well owners or users should contact their local board of health or town government for information regarding groundwater quality issues in the area.
 For any additional PFAS drinking water inquires, contact the MassDEP Drinking Water Program at: Program.email@example.com, Subject: PFAS.

 Where can I get more information on PFAS?